 That’s inevitable in any industry, last summer’s closing of the Google Affiliate Network (GAN) was of particular significance, as it forced a good many advertisers more carefully to evaluate the performance of their affiliate programs.
 This was a boom for stronger networks and agencies that were able to sign new merchants; yet, it also resulted in a more public exposure of the underperformers.

 Additionally, it meant that Google could now more quickly eliminate any conflicts of interest with its search arm, as it required publishers to elevate the quality of their content or risk being punished in search results.
 In fact, this past January, Google officially, blocked sites that don’t provide value.

 Milestone #2: The Performance Marketing Association (PMA) is put together 2008 to connect, inform and advocate on behalf of the affiliate community.
 Today, the PMA continues to champion for affiliates, most notably when it comes to online tax issues.

 Milestone #3: Affiliate Programs Are Now Ubiquitous Among Online Retailers & Integral To The Digital Marketing Ecosystem.
-Affiliate programs are now table stakes for online retailers and can know longer have to worry about stand alone marketing efforts.
+Affiliate programs are now table stakes for online retailers and can no longer have to worry about stand-alone marketing efforts.